jays2/TCP_SERVER/README.md

 - /kill [channel]: Unsubscribes a client from a channel.
 - /destroy: Kills client connection.

 For every new client a default nickname is created as "Unknown", it has no channels nor directory inside ./Users folder.
 For this reason, no files can be copied to this user.
 Only if we assign a nickname its directory is created and full functionality is activated.
 Needless to say, the files transferred are copied to every user folder on ./Users/[user].
-It's worth noting that for every nickname assigned, a .txt file it's created inside the client directory, you know... to avoid transferring files to test and such.
+It's worth noting that for every nickname assigned, a [user].txt file it's created inside the client directory, you know... to avoid transferring files from your device to test and such.

 Let's take a look for a few examples but not limited to: